Nivanglus/Anescdonia/Rules.md

 - Large-scale AoE crowd control (for example, Chaos riot gas, etc)
 - SAC Guns are not Permitted.
 This falls under GPU Crashing Rules
-- Weapons scripted by known griefers will fall under the griefing rules
+- Weapons scripted to intentionally destablize physics or script time, or fall under the concept of "Aimbots" will fall under the griefing rules
 - Legacy gear that no longer fall under existing community standards